-Str ategic Outcomes Objectives 1 Good Homes in Well Connected Neighbourhoods a.
-Build more and better homes for residents b.
-Invest in and improve our council homes c.
+Str ategic Outcomes Objectives 1 Good Homes in a.
+Build more and better homes for residents Well Connected b.
+Invest in and improve our council homes Neighbourhoods c.
 Deliver housebuilding and regeneration programmes with our residents d.
-Drive investment to deliver good growth for London 2 Safe, Healthy and Confident Communities a.
-Keep communities free from crime b.
-Inspire and empower young Enfield to reach their full potential c.
+Drive investment to deliver good growth for London 2 Safe, Healthy a.
+Keep communities free from crime and Confident b.
+Inspire and empower young Enfield to reach their full potential Communities c.
 Deliver essential services to protect and support vulnerable residents d.
-Create healthy streets, parks and community spaces 3 An Economy That Works for Everyone a.
-Create more high-quality employment b.
+Create healthy streets, parks and community spaces 3 An Economy That a.
+Create more high-quality employment Works for Everyone b.
 Enhance skills and connect local people to opportunities c.
 Develop town centres that are vibrant, safe and inclusive d.
 Craft a cultural offer for Enfield to support London's status as a world class city